somaij/portfolio-2021/content/work/islamic-forum-of-canada.md

       5. Sell members on their school programs

       6. Present Islam in a non-daunting way to Canadian-Muslims and be an informational resource for the Mosque.
+  - sectionTitle: Homepage
+    sectionText: >-
+      From those findings, I felt confident with the overall layout.
+We went through a number of colour pallet decisions, and decided on this pale brown <span style="color:#E0BE8E">(Calico)<span> colour due to a historical aspect of how this Mosque was started.
+To contrast, I felt a rich blue <span style="color:#123C69">(Chathams Blue)</span> worked well.

+      The current version of the homepage shows most of what the mosque offers, without being overwhelming.
 ctaTitle: Questions?
 I may have answers!
 ctaText: If you'd like to find out more, please get in touch.
 ctaBtn: Let's Chat